Boomerang Distillation Enables Zero-Shot Model Size Interpolation: Llama-3.2-3B Full Results

-Figure \ref{fig:llama-distilled-comp} shows that \sys creates interpolated models that show comparable performance to the models trained with standard knowledge distillation, and even outperforms them at larger sizes.
+\paragraph{Comparison to Standard Knowledge Distillation.} Figure \ref{fig:llama-distilled-comp} shows that \sys creates interpolated models that show comparable performance to the models trained with standard knowledge distillation, and even outperforms them at larger sizes.
 Similar to Qwen, since we do not have access to the Llama's pretraining corpus, we find that distilling on The Pile leads to a performance drop at larger sizes.
 On the other hand, \sys retains the benefits of pretraining and outperforms standard distillation in some cases.

-\paragraph{Effect of knowledge distillation.}
+\paragraph{Effect of Knowledge Distillation.}

 Figure \ref{fig:llama-loss-type} shows that training with alignment loss, i.e., cosine distance loss, creates interpolated models with lower perplexity across most intermediate sizes.
 The classification accuracy is also slightly higher, especially for models with around 2.5-3B inference parameters.
 Similarly to the Qwen models, we see that training without alignment loss degrades generation performance at high parameter counts, likely due to the importance of the last layers.